Opinion | Democrats are faced with a choice. Protect the filibuster or protect democracy.

 Last week, the Brennan Center for Justice reported that, “In a backlash to historic voter turnout in the 2020 general election, and grounded in a rash of baseless and racist allegations of voter fraud and election irregularities, legislators have introduced three times the number of bills to restrict voting access as compared to this time last year.”

-The 106 bills the center identified in 28 states sought to limit mail voting, impose stricter voter ID requirements, roll back voter-friendly registration policies and enable more aggressive voter purges.
+The 106 bills the center identified in 28 states sought to limit mail voting, impose stricter voter-ID requirements, roll back voter-friendly registration policies and enable more aggressive voter purges.
 What Donald Trump and his mob could not achieve before President Biden’s inauguration will instead come through the back door of state-level legislation.

 When it passed the Voting Rights Act in 1965 — with the support and leadership of many Republicans — Congress recognized that defending democracy requires national action.
 The proposed For the People Act lives squarely in that tradition.
 Congressional leaders underscored its significance by designating it H.R.
 1 and S. 1.

-The bill takes direct aim at voter suppression by giving all Americans easy access to postage-free mail voting under a set of clear national rules, requiring drop boxes to make casting ballots easier, and guaranteeing at least 15 days of early voting.
-It allows for election-day registration and constrains voter purges that often throw legitimate voters off the rolls.
+The bill takes direct aim at voter suppression by giving all Americans easy access to postage-free mail voting under a set of clear national rules, requiring drop boxes to make casting ballots easier and guaranteeing at least 15 days of early voting.
+It allows for Election-Day registration and constrains voter purges that often throw legitimate voters off the rolls.

 Other provisions would end partisan gerrymandering by requiring all states to set up independent commissions to draw congressional district lines, set up new safeguards against foreign money and subject dark money to effective disclosure rules.